Mission-to-Mars-Penrice-Poltair/Beta-Testers/README.md

 the coding worked more often then not.
 However git is still hardly working however it is only the push command that doesnt seem to work.
 ## Final Retrospective
+The tinkerCAD went smoothly with few errors and the only errors being very simple mistakes and werent with problems with the code and i feel compared to the other teams i did very well considering i was a one man team for pretty much the whole 3 days
 This is the readme.
 Formatting of text is as follows.

 # Largest Heading